sebas642/intercessor/README.md

 ## Future

+This project is a work in progress.
+Future work includes tht following:

+* SSL Support
 * Command-line & file configuration
 * Server extra info in HELLO message
-* SSL Support
 * Passphrase for server logins
-* Replace UUID with something stronger and base64 encoded
+* Replace UUID with something stronger and/or easier to remember
-* Client timeout
+* Client timeouts
-* Apply optional (configurable) schema validation on messages sent by the clients.
+* Apply optional (configurable) schema validation on messages sent by the peers
 * Valgrind
 * Docker image